What Hurts A Home Appraisal?

-- Do your own research on market conditions and the sale price of similar homes in your area that have recently sold, which are referred to as comps.
+- Do your own research.
+This should include the current market conditions and the sale price of similar homes in your area that have recently sold, which are referred to as comps.

 - Provide proof of upgrades.
 If you’ve made upgrades to your home, show proof.
 Create a file that details all of these improvements and includes sales receipts.

-- Inspect the interior and exterior of the home, including your major systems and appliances and note any areas of concern.
+- Inspect the interior and exterior of the home.
+This should include your major systems and appliances and note any areas of concern.
 If something needs to be repaired or updated, get that done before the appraisal.

 - Improve your curb appeal.
 It’s the first thing the appraiser will see when they arrive at your home, so start off on the right foot.
 It can also indicate that you’ve maintained the rest of the home as well, so if your exterior looks a little ragged, make sure you clean it up.